artificechicago/hydra-jekyll-template/README.md

 ## Editing

-Hydra is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.
+Hydra is already optimised for adding, updating and removing pages, community, advice, company details and footer elements in CloudCannon.

 ### Posts

 * Add, update or remove a post in the *Posts* collection.
-* The **Staff Author** field links to members in the **Staff** collection.
+* The **community Author** field links to members in the **community** collection.
 * Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.